 Fairstone shows that an analysis of MAE provisions is highly dependent on the facts of a transaction and the specific drafting.
 Nevertheless, it is evident that courts will take care not to expand the reach of provisions to include protections that were not clearly bargained for.
 A carefully drafted agreement may be able to protect purchasers against additional uncertainties.
 Additionally, the case notes that MAE clauses are not generally intended to protect against systemic risks.
 Consequently, carve-outs involving systemic external events will usually be given a broad interpretation.

-The Toronto lawyers at Milosevic Fiske LLP are skilled litigators who regularly guide clients through complex commercial matters, contract disputes and commercial issues related to the COVID-19 pandemic.
+The Toronto lawyers at Milosevic & Associates are skilled litigators who regularly guide clients through complex commercial matters, contract disputes and commercial issues related to the COVID-19 pandemic.
 Our team has extensive experience and expertise advocating for our clients’ rights.
 Call us at 416-916-1387 or contact us online to schedule a consultation.